awei01/version-controlled-wordpress/readme.md

 ## Composer Managed Modules

 * `vlucas/phpdotenv`: Allow loading environment specific configurations via flat file. https://packagist.org/packages/vlucas/phpdotenv
+* `illuminate/cache`: Allow for file-based caching
+* `illuminate/filesystem`: Allow for file-based caching
+* `symfony/var-dumper`: Supporting modules for `illuminate/cache`

 ## Composer Managed Wordpress Plugins

 These can be found on http://wpackagist.org/ or http://wordpress.org/plugins

+* `johnpbloch/wordpress`: Core module to manage Wordpress through Composer.
-* `disable-wordpress-updates`: To prevent wordpress from checking for newer versions. http://wordpress.org/plugins/disable-wordpress-updates/
+* `disable-all-wp-updates`: To prevent wordpress from checking for newer versions. http://wordpress.org/plugins/disable-all-wp-updates/
 * `sqlite-integration`: So we can check in a flat file for the database. https://wordpress.org/plugins/sqlite-integration/